zanarmstrong/pixyll/about.md

 ![](https://lh3.googleusercontent.com/MTW7-Zt0ygzEkexk8g52KbiNTcvCIQyjH5NwlWQFM9qq=w776-h564-no)

-I presented this research at InfoVis in Paris in November 2014 and it was published in the Proceedings of IEEE InfoVis 2014, IEEE.
+I presented this research at InfoVis in Paris in November 2014 and it was published in the Proceedings of IEEE InfoVis 2014, IEEE (23% acceptance rate).
 It's the result of my collaboration with Google's Data Visualization research group led by Martin Wattenberg and Fernanda Viégas.

 The slide deck from the presentation is [here](https://docs.google.com/presentation/d/1glF_JcGVRIahzfrYyw9OKDDB9eWeUxpfD2vCDJTkTqo/edit?usp=sharing).

+Robert Kosera reviewed the presentation on his [Eager Eyes Blog](https://eagereyes.org/blog/2014/vis-2014-wednesday) and it was mentioned in Moritz Stefaner and Enrico Bertini's [Data Stories](http://datastori.es/data-stories-43-ieee-vis14/) podcast.

 ## Projects